Amazon Luna: Games

 Luna has a library of over 100 games that can be accessed with the purchase of a subscription.

 Controllers

 Luna supports control through keyboard and mouse, the Xbox Wireless Controller, Xbox Elite Wireless Controller, Xbox Adaptive Controller and the DualShock 4 and DualSense controllers.

 The Luna Controller is an optional accessory at the additional cost of $59.99.
 The controller has dual analog sticks, a D-pad, two sets of shoulder buttons, four main A/B/X/Y face buttons, three other face buttons (Action, Menu, Microphone), and the home button (represented by the Luna symbol).
 The color of the controller is black.
 A microphone is built in, which supports Amazon Alexa.
 The controller can connect through Wi-Fi, Bluetooth, or a USB-C cable.

 USB connections can be used on Windows, Mac, Android, iOS, and Chromebook.
-Earlier iOS devices do not support USB OTG, and can only connect to game controllers over Bluetooth.
+Earlier iOS devices that have a Lightning port instead of a USB-C port require the Apple Lightning to USB 3 Camera Adapter to handle USB OTG connections.